Ladders and simplicity of derived module categories: Introduction

 The proof of this theorem relies on our answer to the question (3) above.
 While lifting is easily seen not to be problematic, restricting recollements is in general not possible, see Example~\ref{e:three-recollements}.
 Therefore, we provide several criteria for restrictions, see Section \ref{s:lifting-and-restricting-recollements}.
 These criteria are in terms of particular objects and in terms of two of the six functors occurring in the recollement.

 A stratification is a sequence of recollements deconstructing a derived module category into `simple factors'.
 These simple factors can be viewed as `composition factors' of the given derived module category.
 The derived Jordan--H\"older theorem in Question (5) asks whether a finite stratification exists and whether any two stratifications have the same set of simple factors (up to equivalence).
-The validity of the derived Jordan--H\"older theorem has been disproved by Chen and Xi~\cite{CX1,CX2} for a certain family of infinite-dimensional algebras, proved by the first three authors~\cite{AKL2,AKL3} for hereditary artin algebras and finite-dimensional piecewise hereditary algebras, proved by the third and fourth authors~\cite{LY} for finite group algebras, and it was proposed as an open question by Chen and Xi in~\cite{ChenXi12} for finite-dimensional algebras over a field.
+The validity of the derived Jordan--H\"older theorem has been disproved by Chen and Xi~\cite{CX1,CX2} for a certain family of infinite-dimensional algebras, proved by the first three authors~\cite{AKL2,AKL3} for hereditary artin algebras and finite-dimensional piecewise hereditary algebras, and proved by the third and fourth authors~\cite{LY} for finite group algebras.
 In this paper, we give a finite-dimensional counterexample.
-Our results also imply that the example in~\cite[Section 5 (4)]{ChenXi12} is indeed a counterexample too.

-Concerning the problem of classifying derived simple algebras, a large class of such algebras was recently discovered in \cite{LY}: blocks of group algebras of finite groups in any characteristic.
+Concerning the problem of classifying derived simple algebras, classes of such algebras were recently discovered in \cite{LY,LiuYang14,HanQin16,LiLiping13}.
 Here we add another large class of examples by proving that indecomposable commutative rings always are derived simple.
 In particular, this result implies the validity of the Jordan--H\"older Theorem for derived module categories over commutative noetherian rings.

 Finally, we point out that Section~\ref{corrigendum} corrects a mistake in \cite{AKL3}.

 The paper is structured as follows.
 In Section~\ref{s:derived-categories-and-recollements} we collect some preliminaries on recollements of triangulated and derived categories, derived functors, derived simple algebras and stratifications.
 Moreover, we prove Theorem I(a) and the first statement of Theorem I(b).
 In Section~\ref{s:ladder} we recall the definition of a ladder and discuss when a ladder can be extended upwards or downwards.
 In Section~\ref{s:lifting-and-restricting-recollements} we study the lifting and restricting problem between different levels of derived categories; we give criteria when a recollement on $\cd(\Mod)$ can be restricted to a recollement on $\cd^-(\Mod)$, $\cd^b(\Mod)$, $K^b(\proj)$ and $\cd^b(\mod)$ respectively.
 Section~\ref{s:derived-simplicity} is devoted to studying the dependence of derived simplicity on the choice of (unbounded, bounded, ...) derived categories, in particular, proving Theorem III.
 Further, we show that indecomposable commutative algebras are derived simple for any choice of derived categories.
 As a consequence, we recover some results on silting and tilting over commutative algebras in the literature \cite{CM,PT,StovicekPospisil12}.
 In Section~\ref{s:k-theory} we study algebraic K-theory of finite-dimensional algebras and prove Theorem II.
 In the final Section~\ref{JH} we discuss the derived Jordan--H\"older theorem.